BenFortune/LT-Photo-Gallery/README.md

 * Install NPM (if you don't already have it installed; run `npm -v` to verify if unsure) https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm
     ** If you just installed NodeJs you can skip installing NPM as it now comes bundled with Nodejs
 * Clone repo
-* In the command line, cd to your cloned repo run the following commands:
+* In the command line, cd to your cloned repo and run the following commands:
     ```sh
         npm install http-server -g
         npm install